Talamantez/MindFlex-NodeCopter/README.md

     will be signaled to launch, hover, rotate, and land.

-**As of right now, you have to keep running the js file - I'm working on a fix for this.
+**As of right now, you have to keep running the js file - it only listens for about a second - I'm working on a fix for this.
+**This is a proof of concept and in development - if you have any ideas, feel free to let me know.

+Thanks!
+Robert